Struct matrix_sdk::encryption::identities::UserIdentity

 source

-pub async fn request_verification( &self ) -> Result<VerificationRequest, RequestVerificationError>
+pub async fn request_verification( &self, ) -> Result<VerificationRequest, RequestVerificationError>

 Request an interactive verification with this UserIdentity.